UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 - Split data into training, validation, and test data sets.
 - Describe what a random seed is and its importance in reproducible data analysis.
 - Set the random seed in Python using the `numpy.random.seed` function.
+- Describe and interpret accuracy, precision, recall, and confusion matrices.
-- Evaluate classification accuracy in Python using a validation data set and appropriate metrics.
+- Evaluate classification accuracy in Python using a validation data set.
+- Produce a confusion matrix in Python.
 - Execute cross-validation in Python to choose the number of neighbors in a $K$-nearest neighbors classifier.
 - Describe the advantages and disadvantages of the $K$-nearest neighbors classification algorithm.

 +++

-## Evaluating accuracy
+## Evaluating performance

 ```{index} breast cancer
 ```